 8:30 am - 4:00 pm EST M-F

 Flying Squirrel Information

-SOUTHERN PYGMY FLYING SQUIRRELS
+SOUTHERN FLYING SQUIRRELS (Provided by Steve Patterson)

 Description and History Glaucomys Volans, The Southern Flying Squirrel is found in Southern & Eastern United States.
 The smallest of the tree squirrels.
 Body color is gray to chestnut with a white belly.
 A flap of skin connects the back leg to the front wrist.
 This squirrel has very large eyes, which aid its nocturnal vision.
 You will rarley see one in the wild since they are very shy.
 Body length is 5 to 6 inches.
 Flying Squirrels can live in captivity for up to 15 years.